– Has the CRA already assigned a collection agent to your tax account?

 Consult a tax professional before making any payment

-Huge tax debts can be financially devastating.
+Huge tax bills can be financially devastating.
 This is especially true if you are facing a financial crisis and are unable to pay the outstanding taxes in full.

 Even if you manage to make a partial payment, the CRA will continue to go after you for the remaining amount and may take legal action to collect them.